tokyoben/bitsafe-server/README.md

 # bitsafe-server

-This project is the migration of the Bitcoin wallet Ninki Wallet to bitsafe.
+This project is for the migration of the Bitcoin wallet "Ninki Wallet" to bitsafe.

 ***DO NOT RUN IN PRODUCTION***